 Other seats that I’ve traveled with have open belt paths, where the belt runs just under the cover and behind the child.
 While this is not an issue in the car, it’s an issue on the plane where the lap belt buckle can end up right behind the child’s back.
 This wasn’t a problem with the Contender!

-The Graco Contender’s FAA approval is on a sticker that’s tucked in the back of she shell of the seat, right behind where many popular travel carts attach to the seat.
-This makes it almost impossible to see the sticker if you’re asked to show it while boarding an airplane.
+The Graco Contender’s FAA approval is on a label that’s tucked in the back of she shell of the seat, right behind where many popular travel carts attach to the seat.
+This makes it almost impossible to see the label if you’re asked to show it while boarding an airplane.

 Ask me how I know this.
 In fact, you could ask everyone who was waiting to board behind me that day.